Halloween-Horror-Hacking-Hell/Docs/content/posts/invite.md

 We're providing two different ways to attend the event.
 You can either join physically or digitally.
 Both spaces will be connected with a video stream.
 Read on to figure out how to participate.

 ### Join Physically On Location
 The physical location will be in Sustrum Moor at [lenny.farm](lenny.farm).
 Click [here](https://goo.gl/maps/5VRgaEzkyajWLxW56) for detailed information on how to get there **Important** If you're planning to attend physically, we need you to sign up so we know how many people to expect.
 If you want to be there but your schedule doesn't allow for you to be there in the afternoon, you can of course join us later.
 Just let us know in the signup form as well as any food intolerances.
-We're going to close the sign-ups on the 20th of October at 11:59 pm.
+We're going to close the [Signup Form](https://forms.gle/SjC5aMMaB4BdKDd97) on the 20th of October at 11:59 pm.

 A couple of notes:
 - Food and drinks aren't free and we don't want anyone to stay hungry.
 Please help us out by sending 5€ to the following PayPal account and adding `Halloween Horror Hacking Hell` as a message: https://paypal.me/tobiasboyer